 Commonwealth Judo Championships 2019

 Academy Coaches Caz and Eddie were in action themselves in September.
 This time at the now annual Commonwealth Judo Championships, which, for the first time in over 30 years, were being held in England.

 Caz fought really well through to the final where she lost narrlowly to take another superb Silver medal.

-Eddie also fought well and acheived his best result to date, taking an amazing Gold in the -66kilos category, up a weigh group from his normal -60kilo group.
+Eddie also fought well and acheived his best result to date, taking Gold in the -66kilos category, up a weigh group from his normal -60kilo group.

 European Masters Games 2019 (EMG)

 Even though schools and clubs have been closed for the summer holidays there has been no rest for Academy coaches Caz and Eddie.

 July saw them tavel to Turin, italy as part of a strong group representing the GB Masters judo squad, to take part in the European Masters Games.